 All it takes is to get up one day, make that decision, and just do it.
 No more excuses.
 I would never want to stop, I love my lifestyle, the fitness, my improved health and the whole journey has taught me so many valuable lessons.
 No, I don’t have a sad story that I can, unfortunately, blame my weight loss on, but one thing I do know is that I worked hard, I worked consistently and I made that decision to better my health and life.
 I stayed determined throughout.
 Keeping that mindset is a transformation in itself.

 Craig supported me through the mental challenges of dieting and he tweaked my diet and training as needed according to MY goals, which is what kept me going.
 The results in the mirror.
-My family, and friends in the industry, has been a great support structure, and I hope to be bikini ready and compete with the rest of the girls one day, for now, one goal at a time and I am happy and proud with the progress I have made so far.
+My family, and friends in the industry, has been a great support structure, and 5 YEARS later I can truly say that this has been life changing with a lot of challenges mentally and physically, but I have kept off the weight and I can say for certain that I am never going back .
 A big lesson I’ve learned is… Work your ass off, stay consistent focussed and stay humble.
 No matter how many times you fall, always keep trying to be better than your previous best.